nkiib/Bookmarklet/README.md

 * "tag auto gen".This bookmarklet can be called to generate an HTML hyperlink tag containing the site's title and URL.

 These scripts are recommended for use with UTF-8 and will not work with Shift-JIS at least.
 The only browsers that have been tested to work are Chrome and Safari, and may not work with Firefox or other browsers due to limitations.

+We're working for add more script in this　repository.